Creating a model using the Face Wizard

 is marked by a red square.

-You can right-click Bitmaps in the Project panel's Project Tree, then select Toggle All Visibility from the context menu to toggle
+Bitmaps in the Project panel's Project Tree, then select Toggle All Visibility from the context menu to toggle

 the display of the imported image.
 This enables you to view your selected